grahamplata/grahamplata-old/src/posts/2018-11-21-terraform/index.md

 featuredImage: "./terraform.png"
 ---

 In this post, I am exploring Terraform.
 It is a way to define infrastructure with code and will enable you to build and track changes to hardware.
-Below I document my process of getting started with the tool.
+Below I document my process of getting started with the tool by setting up a Nanode.

 - A [Github](https://github.com/grahamplata/terraform) repo of my exercises with terraform
 - Terraform Documentation [Linode Module](https://www.terraform.io/docs/providers/linode/)